Skip to content

 Technique 3: Use the 80/20 Rule (Pareto Principle)

-The Pareto Principle says that 80 percent of the results comes from 20 percent of work.
+The Pareto Principle says that 80 percent of the results come from 20 percent of the work.
 Find out what 20 percent of your work produces the greatest value.
 Stay longer there.

-As an example, you are a freelancer and 80 percent of your income is generated by 2 clients, then focus on them.
-This assists in reducing the time on low impact activities.
+As an example, you are a freelancer and 80 percent of your income is generated by 2 clients, so focus on them.
+This assists in reducing the time on low-impact activities.

-Continue to review your activities on a weekly basis in order to match your time with what is really important.
+Continue to review your activities every week in order to match your time with what is really important.

 Technique 4: Limit Multitasking